Understanding What Is Self-Compassion: Insights on Mindfulness and Compassion

 Self-compassion means offering yourself understanding, empathy, and warmth instead of judgment or harshness, especially when facing a failure or experiencing feelings of insufficiency or disappointment.
 Dr. Kristin Neff, an expert in the field of self-compassion, says that it’s made up of three main parts: self-kindness, common humanity, and mindfulness.

 • Self-kindness is treating ourselves with the care we’d treat a good friend, as Dr. Neff puts it.
+Self compassion involves treating yourself with the same kindness and understanding that you would offer to a close friend.
 It’s about being kind to ourselves, especially in the moments when we feel unsuccessful or inadequate.

 • Common humanity is the recognition that everyone has moments when they feel unsuccessful or inadequate.
 This concept invites us to remember that even though these emotions may make us feel alone, many others feel them too from time to time.